anu0707/Hierarchical-Loss-for-Bi-Level-Classification-of-Speech-into-Language-and-Dialects/README.md

 - test_CCE is the code for testing the x-vector based model for testing the model trained using CCE loss (second approach).
 - train_hierarchloss is the code for training the x-vector based model using novel Hierarchical loss. (third approach).
 - test_hierarchloss is the code for testing the x-vector based model trained using novel hierarchical loss.

+- Updating the codes for other experiments shortly.

+- STAY TUNED!